SarahMorgan/Morphometric_Similarity_SZ/Gene_analyses.md

-This file provides code to perform the gene analyses, essentially Figure 3 of the paper and the gene enrichment calculations.
+This file provides code to perform the gene analyses and the gene enrichment calculations.

 ## Gene expression PLS: